BackofenLab/Cherri/README.md

 - since it calls the trusted RRIs script the output will also be a file for trusted RRIs once with a lower score threshold to build the occupied regions from and a score filtered file, which can be used to build the build positive and negative prediction instances.

-### generate_pos_neg_with_context.pl
+### generate_pos_neg_with_context.py
 Given trusted RRI and the occupied regions a given context is appended.
-Than positive sequences are computed by calling IntaRNA specifiying the the seed region with the trusted RRI regions.
+Than positive sequences are computed by calling IntaRNA specifying the the seed region with the trusted RRI regions.
 The negative interactions are computed by calling IntaRNA given regions, which should not be in the interaction 'occupied regions'.